RobinMeis/MITMsmtp/README.md

 `sudo python3 setup.py install`

 ## Usage
 *This section describes the command line usage.
-For the API reference, please refere to API section.*
+For the API reference, please refer to API section.*

 Running `MITMsmtp --help` will give you an overview about the available command line switches:
 ```